JoinMarket-Org/joinmarket-clientserver/jmclient/jmclient/wallet-rpc-api.md

 ##### Description

 Start the yield generator service with the configuration settings specified in the POST request.
 Note that if fidelity bonds are enabled in the wallet, and a timelock address has been generated, and then funded, the fidelity bond will automatically be advertised without any specific configuration in this request.
+Note that if the wallet does not have confirmed coins, or another taker or maker coinjoin service is already running, the maker will not start.

 ##### Parameters